 A mainstay of our construction industry, clay brick has existed for thousands of years with evidence of its use dating back as far as the Roman Empire.
 An abundance of raw materials and a well-established domestic supply chain facilitated the proliferation of clay brick and continues to do so, complemented by extensive choice and the population's affection for it.
 Clay brick is a material ever-prevalent across the UK's built environment today and is considered to be a fundamental ingredient in contemporary architecture.

 Between them, our members produce a a huge range of brick types, over 2,500 types of product in fact.
 It is possible to commission almost any size, shape and aesthetic of brick from a UK manufacturer.

 Developers favour the component for its tolerance, versatility and availability, as well as the obvious commercial benefits of longevity, and its simple application in property developments of all sizes and sorts.
 Clay-brick built homes represent a sound financial investment with access to finance and high resale values.
 Residents know that a brick home will last a lifetime, two or three, with very little maintenance and a high degree of flexibility when it comes to altering or extending for growing family needs.

 But it takes more than functional benefits to become the nation's most loved building material.
 We all find comfort in the familiar, especially when that familiar is a feeling of certainty.
 Certainty of safety, of warmth, of a long future.
-This most humble of building units stands the test of time because despite the obvious beauty and technical feats possible with modern brick manufacturing, essentially it continues to do what it has always done: quietly provide us with a comfort and surety seldom enjoyed in this modern world of disposable goods.
+This most humble of building units stands the test of time because despite the obvious beauty and technical feats possible with modern brick manufacturing, essentially it continues to do what it has always done: quietly provide us with comfort and surety.